MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/change-channel-for-copilot.md

 13. On the **Review + create** tab, select **Create**.

 ### Update Microsoft 365 Apps for Windows 10 or later assignments
-If you are deploying Microsoft 365 Apps with Intune using the [Microsoft 365 Apps for Windows 10 and later](/mem/intune/apps/apps-add-office365) app, the channel selected in the app configuration will be re-evaluated and enforced during policy refresh.
-If the channels do not match, this will cause unexpected channel flipping under the following circumstances:
+If you're deploying Microsoft 365 Apps with Intune using the [Microsoft 365 Apps for Windows 10 and later](/mem/intune/apps/apps-add-office365) app, the channel selected in the app configuration is re-evaluated and enforced during policy refresh.
+If the channels don't match, this causes unexpected channel flipping under the following circumstances:
 - Deploying Microsoft 365 Apps using the Microsoft 365 Apps for Windows 10 and later app.
 - The app is configured using the Configuration designer.
 - The app is assigned as required.
 - The selected channel differs from the newly assigned one.

 If this matches your current configuration, adjust your Microsoft 365 Apps for Windows 10 or later apps:
-- Update the configuration of the existing app to exclude the Microsoft Entra ID security groups you have just created.
+- Update the configuration of the existing app to exclude the Microsoft Entra ID security groups you created for the channel change.
 - Create new Microsoft 365 Apps for Windows 10 or later apps with the newly assigned update channel.
-- If you are moving devices to both Current and Monthly Enterprise Channel, you have to create two new apps.
+- If you're moving devices to both Current and Monthly Enterprise Channel, you have to create two new apps.
 - Assign the newly created apps to the respective Microsoft Entra ID security groups.

 ### Monitor assignment